 I woke up from that dream not knowing what to make of it.
 I thought maybe my husband and I would adopt one day and that’s what it was about.
 I held onto that dream in my heart all these years waiting to see exactly what God had in store and this past July when we realized I was pregnant, I knew exactly who I was carrying in my womb.
 Nicolas.

 He looks just as I remember him.
-He has blonde hair, and now we’re waiting for his eyes to turn green.
+He has blonde hair and bright blue eyes.